ozakary/data-C60_ML/figures/README.md

 **Website:** [Ouail Zakary - webpage](https://cc.oulu.fi/~nmrwww/members/Ouail_Zakary.html)
 **Personal Website:** [Ouail Zakary - personal webpage](https://ozakary.github.io/)

-This folder contains the figures, Python scripts, datasets, and additional metadata (README and description files) used to generate the figures related to the NMR-ML model in the manuscript and supporting information documents of **“Machine Learning-Enabled Insights Into Quantum Effects on Structure and <sup>13</sup>C NMR of C<sub>60</sub>-Fullerene”**.
+This folder contains the figures, Python scripts, datasets, and additional metadata (README and description files) used to generate the figures related to the NMR-ML model in the manuscript and supporting information documents of “***Machine Learning-Enabled Insights Into Quantum Effects on Structure and <sup>13</sup>C NMR of C<sub>60</sub>-Fullerene***”.

 ## Requirements